 Irons 1961

-also introduces synthetic attributes: the parse creates
+also introduces synthesized attributes: the parse creates

 a tree, which is evaluated bottom-up.
 Each node is evaluated using